edsu/soccer-schools/README.md

 1. Merge and normalize the division tables into a CSV (data/divisions.csv).
 2. Join the schools with the College Score Card data to get the SAT, Cost and geo-coordinates.
-3. Write out the matches (data.csv) and schools that didn't match (missing.csv) as well as a map where the D1 schools are black, D2 are blue and D3 are red.
+3. Write out the matches (data.csv) and schools that didn't match (missing.csv).
+4. Write out a Leaflet Map where the D1 schools are black, D2 are blue and D3 are red, and clicking on the marker brings up details about the school.

 I originally tried using the Wikidata reconciliation service on both datasets and then joining based on WikidataID.
 But I ran into issues where there were false positives, perhaps because I wasn't also using the city and state as part of the reconciliation.